zfwangDP/X2-GNN/README.md

-# XGNN
+# X2-GNN
-XGNN is an attention based graph neural network architecture designed for utilizing the symmetrized one electron integral molecule feature.
+X2-GNN is an attention based graph neural network architecture designed for utilizing the symmetrized one electron integral molecule feature.
 It's highlighted by the generalization ability.
 ## Requirements
 the following python packages are used, and the environment used for experiments are provided in 'requirements.txt':\
 numpy==1.23.5\